michelle-lo/p02/howto_use_jQuery-and-AJAX.md

 file. jQuery functions can be placed within and outside of JavaScript functions to utilize when each action should happen.

+AJAX is another JavaScript library that allows you to asynchronously update pages without having to reload the page.
+It will allow you to send data to a web server to be used in your python files as well as receive data from the web server.

+The below tutorial demonstrates a basic program in which, upon clicking a button, the javascipt will receive a JSON object from the provided flask url.

 ### Estimated Time Cost: 20 minutes

 ### Prerequisites: